CagriCatik/Vehicle-Network-Standards/webpage/docs/FMEA/chapter_2/3_top_section_overview.md

 # Process FMEA

-Failure Modes and Effects Analysis (FMEA) is a systematic, proactive method designed to evaluate a product or process to identify where and how it might fail and to assess the relative impact of these failures.
+Failure Modes and Effects Analysis  is a systematic, proactive method designed to evaluate a product or process to identify where and how it might fail and to assess the relative impact of these failures.
 As a critical technique in reliability engineering and quality management, FMEA helps organizations prioritize risks associated with potential failure modes and take preemptive corrective action.
 It is widely applied across industries—from manufacturing and automotive to software development, aerospace, and healthcare—to enhance product robustness and process reliability.

 ---